Pittsburgh Theological Seminary: History

 Pittsburgh Theological Seminary was formed in 1959 by consolidating the Presbyterian Church in the U.S.A.'s Western Theological Seminary and the United Presbyterian Church of North America's Pittsburgh-Xenia Theological Seminary.
 The consolidation was the result of the 1958 merger between the PCUSA and the UPCNA to form the United Presbyterian Church in the United States of America.

 Pittsburgh-Xenia Theological Seminary began with the founding of Service Seminary (Associate Theological Seminary in the town of Service, Beaver County, Pennsylvania) in 1792 by the Associate Presbytery of Pennsylvania.
 Prior to that time, the Presbytery was dependent on a supply of ministers sent from Scotland.
-The Rev. John Anderson, D.D., was elected as the first teacher of divinity and the school began with an enrollment of six students.
+John Anderson was elected as the first teacher of divinity and the school began with an enrollment of six students.
 Service Seminary moved several times, from Service to Canonsburg, Pennsylvania, then to Xenia, Ohio, where it became Xenia Theological Seminary.
 This occurred in the 1850s and was prompted by a desire to locate nearer to the growing population in the Midwest.
-The Rev. Joseph Kyle joined the faculty in 1900 (leaving 4th U.P.
-Church in Allegheny, Pennsylvania).
-In approximately 1914 Kyle was appointed president.
-In 1920 the trustees determined to move the seminary to St. Louis, Missouri, also to be nearer to potential students in the Plains states.
-In 1921 the Rev. Dr. Kyle died unexpectedly.
+Joseph Kyle joined the faculty in 1900 (leaving 4th United Presbyterian Church in Allegheny, Pennsylvania).
+In approximately 1914, Kyle was appointed president.
+In 1920, the trustees determined to move the seminary to St. Louis, Missouri, also to be nearer to potential students in the Plains states.
+In 1921, Kyle died unexpectedly.
 This loss of leadership at a crucial transition period created problems for the fledgling institution and it never really took root.
-In 1930 Xenia merged with a seminary that was founded in Pittsburgh in 1825, which was known as Pittsburgh Seminary (1825-1833; 1913-1930) and Allegheny Seminary (1833-1912).
+In 1930, Xenia merged with a seminary that was founded in Pittsburgh in 1825, which was known as Pittsburgh Seminary (1825–1833; 1913–1930) and Allegheny Seminary (1833–1912).
 Together Pittsburgh and Xenia formed the Pittsburgh-Xenia Theological Seminary.
 This institution was later augmented by the resources of Newburgh Seminary, founded in New York City in 1805 by John Mitchell Mason.

 Western Theological Seminary, the other branch of Pittsburgh Theological Seminary's pre-1959 history, began with the establishment of classical academies in Washington, Pennsylvania, the first in 1785 by Joseph Smith and another in 1787 by John McMillan.
 Out of these academies, the General Assembly of the Presbyterian Church USA created Western Seminary.
 It was indeed a western seminary in 1825, furnishing a ministry for the rapidly opening frontier territories along the Ohio River.

 Since the 1959 consolidation, Pittsburgh Theological Seminary has been located on the former Pittsburgh-Xenia Seminary campus in the Highland Park/East Liberty section of Pittsburgh.
-It became a PC (U.S.A.) seminary following the 1983 merger between the UPCUSA and the Presbyterian Church in the United States.
+It became a PC (USA) seminary following the 1983 merger between the UPCUSA and the Presbyterian Church in the United States.

 Academics

-Pittsburgh Theological Seminary is accredited by the Association of Theological Schools in the United States and Canada, and the Middle States Association of Colleges and Schools.
-The seminary has scholars in all major fields of theological inquiry, and offers language training in Greek and Hebrew.
+Pittsburgh Theological Seminary is accredited by the Association of Theological Schools in the United States and Canada and the Middle States Commission on Higher Education.
+The seminary has scholars in all major fields of theological inquiry and offers language training in Greek and Hebrew.
 The following degrees are offered by the institution: